 Term Definition Cloud First Policy A policy that mandates public sector entities to consider Cloud options when making new IT investment decisions.
 Cloud Computing A framework published by the Communication and Information Regulatory Framework Technology Commission (CITC) and aiming at providing increased (CCRF) regulatory clarity regarding Cloud services in KSA.
 Cloud Computing A model which enables convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-Cloud Service Provider Entities providing Cloud Services to the public either directly or indirectly, such as a Cloud Provider, Cloud Broker, Cloud Aggregator, reseller or agent of a Cloud Provider, whereby Cloud Service Providers are only allowed to operate and offers services in KSA if they are registered with Communication and Information Technology Commission (CITC) as per the Cloud Computing Covernmental Entity Regulatory Framework (CCRF).
+Cloud Service Provider Entities providing Cloud Services to the public either directly or indirectly such as a Cloud Provider, Cloud Broker, Cloud Aggregator, reseller or agent of a Cloud Provider, whereby Cloud Service Providers are only allowed to operate and offers services in KSA if they are registered with Communication and Information Technology Commission (CITC) as per the Cloud Computing Regulatory Framework (CCRF).
 Governmental Entity Public sector entities that are fully controlled by the Government.
-These Semi-Governmental include but are not limited to, ministries, universities, councils, etc. Agency/Program Agencies and programs that operate within the Government but have separate boards and structures.
-Stage Gate A decision point at which requirements (security, commercial and Stage Gate technical in this case) are checked to decide on what is the best suitable outcome for each case.
-Latency sensitive Latency is defined as the time between the occurrence of an event and Latericy Serisitive its handling.
+These 20 vormioritai zinaty include but are not limited to, ministries, universities, councils, etc. A Government Cloud a) A government owned community cloud (i.e. NIC) or b) any commercial Service Provider cloud service provider (global or local) that meets NCA's cybersecurity Service i Tovider requirements to host all 4 levels of data classifications (Open, Restricted, Secure and Top Secure).
+A Commercial Governmental Cloud Any commercial cloud provider (global or local) that meets the NCA's Service Provider cybersecurity requirements to host only Open and Restricted data classifications Stage Gate A decision point at which requirements (security, commercial and technical in this case) are checked to decide on what is the best suitable outcome for each case.
+Latency sensitive Latency is defined as the time between the occurrence of an event and its handling.
 Latency sensitive applications are those that need to react "fast" to specific events and that internet disruptions and delays would cause huge disruption in their operations.
 Legacy systems Computer system, technology and application program that are old and outdated, in the case of Cloud computing, these are systems that very difficult be connected and hosted on Cloud in their as-is state.
 Interoperability Ability of several systems, business units or entities to exchange data seamlessly between each other and to use this data in the operations.
-New IT Investment Includes procurement of new hardware and software within any amount, as well as renewal of hardware and renewal of software licenses (as described in the policy guidelines).
+New IT Investment Includes procurement of new hardware and software within any amou as well as renewal of hardware and renewal of software licenses (as described in the policy guidelines).
 Public Sector The part of the economy which is controlled by the Government.
 Private Sector The part of the national economy that is not controlled by the Government, this includes but is not limited to large, medium and small enterprises as well as new startups and entrepreneurships.
+1 mark man as man as man are man are all a sum abrothogrammer.